-I love how each letter is unique, and that students were able to make it their own.
+I love how each letter is unique and that students were able to make it their own.
 I want them to feel welcome and involved in their classroom, and I think this was a great place to start!

 First day of Kindergarten Advice

 Start slow with everything- your students are not going to know what to do, where to go, or how to do anything.
-Limiting the amount of materials that are available and modeling how to use the activities is going to be so important.
+Limiting the amount of materials that are available and modelling how to use the activities is going to be so important.

-Name writing practice can also be a great place to start- a lot of my students do now know how to write their name when they begin school.
+Name writing practice can also be a great place to start- a lot of my students do now know how to write their names when they begin school.
 Their name is something familiar to them though, so giving them Name Tracers can be a great start for them.